Proper pushforwards on analytic adic spaces

-The next case we wish to deal with is smooth morphisms which admit closed immersions into relative polydiscs.\footnote{Recall that closed immersions of adic spaces are those defined by coherent ideal sheaves on the target.} In order to do this we will need to show a form of coherent duality for regular closed immersions of adic spaces, which luckily follows quite quickly fom the scheme theoretic case.
+To extend the trace map from open polydiscs to more general morphisms, we will need a form of duality for regular closed immersions.
+Luckily, this follows quite quickly from the scheme-theoretic case.

-Recall that on a locally ringed space $(X,\mathcal{O}_X)$ a perfect complex of $\mathcal{O}_X$-modules is one that is locally quasi-isomorphic to a bounded complex of finite free $\mathcal{O}_X$-modules.
-Similarly, if $A$ is a ring then a perfect complex of $A$-modules is a complex quasi-isomorphic to a bounded complex of finite projective $A$-modules.
-These are viewed as full subcategories of $D(\mathcal{O}_X)$ and $D(A)$ respectively.

 \begin{lemma} Let $X=\spa{R,R^+}$ be a Tate affinoid adic space.
 Then

 induces a $t$-exact equivalence of triangulated categories

 compatible with internal homs. \end{lemma}